Compaq LTE Lite: Development

 The LTE Lite series was the second generation of LTE, a notebook family introduced three years earlier in 1989.
 The first two entries in the LTE Lite series, the LTE Lite/20 and the LTE Lite/25, were the first computers released under Eckhard Pfeiffer's tenure as CEO.
 Pfeiffer assumed the position on October 24, 1991; he replaced Compaq co-founder Rod Canion, who was ousted from the company a day after the company posted its first quarterly loss—$70.3 million—leading to Compaq's first ever round of layoffs.

 The LTE Lites improved the battery life and quality of its liquid-crystal display panels while reducing weight.
 The LTE Lite/20 and LTE Lite/25 introduced suspend and hibernation modes, as well as a BIOS password and a Kensington slot for added security.
-An internal modem, 9600-baud, was made an option for the first time in a Compaq notebook with these two machines.
 Starting with the LTE Lite/25C and LTE Lite/25E, a trackball was built into the display housing on the right side, with the left- and right-click buttons on the reverse side of the housing.
+An internal modem, 9600-baud, was optional.

 Manufacturing of the LTE Lites was initially performed at Compaq's plant in Houston, Texas.
 Compaq used Citizen Watch of Japan as manufacturer for its monochrome passive-matrix LCDs and as a second source for manufacturing of the entire systems.
 Citizen later became its sole manufacturer.
 Production of the LTE Lite was again moved from Citizen in Japan to Compaq's overseas plant in Singapore in 1994—Compaq citing wanting to fill vacant production lines in that plant, which also manufactured its Contura line of budget notebooks.
 The hard disk drives meanwhile were manufactured by Conner Peripherals.

 The monochrome passive-matrix LCDs used in the LTE Lites were a co-development between Compaq and Citizen, who developed ways to reduce motion persistence ("ghosting") and crosstalk interference patterns ("bleeding") common in their super-twisted nematic displays.
 The monochrome active-matrix LCDs used in the Lite/25E and Lite 4/25E were manufactured by Hosiden.
 These were the same LCDs used by Apple in some entries of their PowerBook 100 series.
 Compaq were the only notebook manufacturer besides Apple to make use of active-matrix monochrome LCDs.

 The LTE Lite/20 and LTE Lite/25 (including all submodels) used Intel's low-powered, portable-specific 80386SL processor.
 Compaq became the first laptop to feature Intel's later portable-specific 80486SL with the announcement of the LTE Lite 4/25 in November 1992.